AWFlister/yalib-be/README.md

 # YALib: Yet Another Library

-Implementation of classic library information system with Ruby on Rails
+Implementation of classic library information system with Ruby on Rails for practice

-Todo: Frontend